apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 `ALTER TABLE RENAME TO` statement changes the table name of an existing table in the database.

-If the table is cached, the commands clear cached data of the table and all its dependents that refer to it.
-The cache will be lazily filled when the next time the table or the dependents are accessed.
+If the table is cached, the commands clear cached data of the table.
+The cache will be lazily filled when the next time the table is accessed.
+Additionally:
-The partition rename command keeps table dependents as cached but the table rename does not.
-In this way dependents should be re-cached explicitly after table renaming.
+  * the table rename command uncaches all table's dependents such as views that refer to the table.
+The dependents should be cached again explicitly.
+  * the partition rename command clears caches of all table dependents while keeping them as cached.
+So, their caches will be lazily filled when the next time they are accessed.

 #### Syntax